 Write On Norfolk

-Our Write On Norfolk competition will help to keep young minds active and writing skills sharp over the summer holidays.
-And there are great prizes to be won.
+Our Write On Norfolk competition was designed to to keep young minds active and writing skills sharp over the summer holidays.
+And there were great prizes to be won, including a Fire tablet and books and vouchers from Jarrolds.

-We want children aged from 5 - 13 to submit a piece of original creative writing – a poem, a story, a letter or anything in between.
+We asked children aged from 5 - 13 to submit a piece of original creative writing – a poem, a story, a letter or anything in between.

 Thank you to Jarrolds and BBC Radio Norfolk for supporting our campaign.